atrocore/docs-old/atrocore/user-guide/search-and-filtering.md

 This way is more accurate then selecting all appropriate results to subfilter because:
 - it is faster, especially when you have a lot of results
 - whenever database is updated you do not have to manually update the filter - it is automatically updated according to new information

+> When you select all results, you can not unselect individual results.
+To do so you have to manually select them.

+> When using `select all results` option, all additional data that fit the filters will be automatically added if you reuse this filtering.

 ### Predefined Search Filters